Three types of lever

 All levers fall into one of three types of lever.
 How can we tell which lever is in which class?
 The main difference is what order the different parts come in.
 Every lever has three parts: the force, the fulcrum, and the weight.

 Some common first-class levers are see-saws, crowbars, and pliers.
-A pair of scissors scissors (which use two first-class levers together), and a hammer pulling a nail are also first class levers.
+A pair of scissors (which use two first-class levers together), and a hammer pulling a nail out of a board are also first class levers.
 A wheel is also a kind of first-class lever.

 And then a second-class lever is a stick where the fulcrum is at one end of the stick and you push on the other end.
 The weight is in the middle of the stick.
-Some common second-class levers are doors, staplers, wheelbarrows, and can openers.
+So the order of a second-class lever is fulcrum-weight-force.

-And then a third-class lever is a stick where the fulcrum is at one end of the stick, you push on the middle, and the weight is at the other end of the stick.
-With a third-class lever is fulcrum-force-weight.
+A third-class lever is a stick where the fulcrum is at one end of the stick, you push on the middle, and the weight is at the other end of the stick.
+The order of a third-class lever is fulcrum-force-weight.